 Sussex Homemove, also known as the Housing Register or choice based lettings, is the scheme that Rother District Council uses to advertise social housing properties available in Rother.

-Eligible applicants bid for properties they are interested in via the Sussex Homemove website.
+Eligible applicants bid for properties they are interested in via the Sussex Homemove website

-In order to bid you will need to make an online application and submit evidence so we can verify your case.
+In order to bid, you will need to make an online application and submit evidence so we can verify your case.

-Applicants are assessed and prioritised according to their housing need and the criteria can be found in the Housing Allocations Scheme
+This criteria can be found in the Housing Allocations Scheme

 How do I apply?